bitfocus/companion-module-generic-emberplus/companion/HELP.md

 ## Value Fields

 For Set Value Actions one must ensure the correct data type is selected.
 In particular confusion can occur between Integer and ENUM types.

-For both actions and feedbacks, values are treated 'raw' - that is the transform specified in the _factor_ field is not applied.
-Companion expressions can be used to perform these transforms if necessary.
-Similarly ENUMS are always refered to by Integer Index .

 ## Actions